fl4p/fugu-mppt-firmware/doc/Diode Emulation.md

 turns, the magnet path length of the core and the dc bias model of the core material.
-Simulations show that there is a rather small operating range where the converter would operate in DCM with L(I_o), and in CCM with L0.
+Simulations show that there is a rather small operating range where the converter would operate in DCM with L(I_o), but in CCM with L0.
 For reduced complexity of the implementation, we can just assume a fixed inductivity drop of 5%.
-A simplified model would assume a linear L(I_o), which is expected to work with well designed converters where ripple current is around 0.3 of full load dc current.
+This works for well-designed inductors with moderate ripple factor around 0.3, because powder core DC saturation curve tends to be rather flat during the CCM/DCM transition point and the dc margin is sufficiently higher than ripple current during higher condition in CCM.
+A simplified model would assume a linear L(I_o), such as 0.1 Imax => 10% drop.
 An analytic inference still needs to be done.

 If we find the converter to be in DCM, we compute LS on-time as follows.